 Rector, Tree of Life Anglican Church & Associate Director for Immigrant Initiatives

 Heather is the rector of Tree of Life Anglican Church, a multiethnic- neighborhood based church in South Bend, IN.
 In an effort to reach all the people of it’s very diverse neighborhood, Tree of Life offers an multiethnic (mostly African American) youth ministry and an immigration legal aid clinic.
 Heather’s calling is to grow and mobilize parish churches for mission and justice work.
-She particular takes delight in watching the Holy Spirit join together and heal saints across different backgrounds and cultures.
+She particularly takes delight in watching the Holy Spirit join together and heal saints across different backgrounds and cultures.
 Together with her husband Justus, Heather is the mother of three delightful children who keep her on her toes.

 Leadership Advisory Council